You’ve heard of writing a birth plan, but have you thought about your preferences after delivery?

 I know.
 I know.
-You’re sick of planning and writing things down in anticipation of something, for which no amount of preparation will prepare you.
+You’re sick of planning and writing things down in anticipation of something, for which no amount of preparation will fully prepare you.

 In the same way a birth plan can help you feel confident and safe about your birth, a postpartum plan can help guide your birth team to optimize their support for you and your new family.